 The wonder of worm farms has brought a whole different slant to our garden; they are everywhere now, and the hens love scratching for them too.

 Savour the mandarin first fruits, but soon there'll be hundreds.

 Update: Our old mandarin orange fruit tree started to go into decline last year, overtaken and shadowed by a large azalea bush.
-Since we have many azaleas, this one came out.
-Just look at the profusion of fruit on the tree this year.
+Since we have many of the latter, this one came out.
+Just look at the profusion since giving the plant more light.